Independent African news, markets, culture and politics.

 NDC announces date for National Convention in Abuja

-The convention resolution stipulates that the southern ticket will serve the first term, after which the presidential slot will automatically shift to the North for the subsequent four‑year period.
-By fixing the geographic rotation, the NDC aims to present a balanced ticket that reflects the country’s regional diversity.
+The Nigeria Democratic Congress (NDC) announced at its National Convention that the party’s 2027 presidential ticket will be allocated to a candidate from southern Nigeria for a single four‑year term.
+Delegates approved a motion moved by Representative Afam Victor Ogene of the Ogbaru Constituency, Anambra State, formalising the decision.
+The resolution stipulates that the southern ticket will serve the first term, after which the presidential slot will automatically shift to the North for the subsequent four‑year period.
+By fixing this geographic rotation, the NDC aims to present a balanced ticket that reflects the country’s regional diversity.

 In practical terms, the ruling opens the way for former Anambra State Governor Peter Obi and other southern aspirants to purchase the party’s nomination form ahead of the upcoming primaries.
 Obi, a prominent figure in Nigerian politics, recently joined the NDC alongside former Kano State Governor Rabiu Kwankwaso, who defected from his previous party to contest the 2027 election under the NDC banner.
+The motion’s passage was unanimous, with convention delegates endorsing the regional allocation without dissent.

-Obi and Kwankwaso’s defection to the NDC marks a notable shift in the political landscape ahead of the 2027 presidential race.
+Party officials indicated that the move is intended to encourage internal cohesion and broaden the NDC’s appeal across the federation’s geopolitical zones.
+Obi and Kwankwaso’s defection marks a notable shift in the political landscape ahead of the 2027 presidential race.
 Both politicians bring extensive executive experience and substantial support bases in the South‑East and North‑West, respectively.
-Their alignment with the NDC positions the party as a potential contender to the incumbent government, offering an alternative platform that emphasises regional balance and inclusive governance.
+Their alignment with the NDC positions the party as a potential contender to the incumbent government, offering an alternative platform that emphasizes regional balance and inclusive governance.

 The NDC’s timetable requires candidates to submit nomination forms within the next few weeks, after which the party will convene a primary election to select its official presidential and vice‑presidential nominees.
 Observers note that the clear regional allocation could streamline internal negotiations and reduce factional disputes that have plagued other parties in past elections.
+As the 2027 presidential contest approaches, the NDC’s strategy to rotate the ticket between the South and the North may influence how other parties structure their own candidacies.

+The party’s next steps include finalising its primary schedule, confirming its vice‑presidential candidate, and mobilising grassroots support across the country.
 The resolution underscores the NDC’s commitment to a structured, regionally inclusive approach to national leadership, setting the stage for a competitive election cycle in Nigeria’s 2027 presidential race.

 Ifunanya